Cooperation-org/linked-claims-extractor/README.md

 # Initialize
 extractor = ClaimExtractor()

+## OPTIONALLY include extra instructions and override default message prompt

+extractor=ClaimExtractor(extra_system_instructions="Only look for claims about islands", message_prompt="The following narrative may or may not have claims in it, include any claims about islands and especially trees on islands.
+Otherwise return empty array if not found.
+Here is the text {text}")

 # Extract claims from text
 text = "John Smith was the CEO of TechCorp from 2020 to 2023 and increased revenue by 40%." claims = extractor.extract_claims(text)